powerflo/files_autorename/README.md

 ### Key Features

 ✅ Define powerful renaming and moving rules using regular expressions
-✅ Use placeholders to insert metadata such as the current date, file modification time, or EXIF data (for photos) in filenames
+✅ Use placeholders to insert metadata (e.g. current date, file modification time, EXIF data) in filenames
+✅ Transform (parts of) filenames to uppercase or lowercase

 ## Installation